itssandeepverma/SHOPIT/readme.txt

 o use
 in routes/product.js -
 in routes of products, before calling getproducts, call the middlewear function, for authentication that will check cookie is there or not.
-This will help unauthenticated user to hit the api and get the products.
+This will help avoid  unauthenticated user to hit the api and get the products.
 Also read about the middlewear stack.

 Role added, so that admin things are only accessible through admin roles.